shibbal66/Web-Lab-Terminal-Exam-SP20-BCS-091/README.md

 Enabled CORS support and added body parser to express to accept JSON from HTTP Req.
 Connected Backend Mongo with mongoose library.
 Created react app using reactjs
-I have already did work on CRUD app in semester project
+I have already did some work on CRUD app in semester project

 Queston # 1